Punktum-dk/das-service-specification/README.md

 - `Accept: application/xml; charset=utf-8`
 - `Accept: text/plain; charset=utf-8`

-If content type is not specified, response will reflect this with an HTTP status code: 415 (see: HTTP status code listing in appendices).
+If the content type is not specified, the response will reflect this with an HTTP status code: 415 (see: HTTP status code listing in appendices).

 <a name="rate-limiting"></a>
 ## Rate Limiting